toddself/git-undo.com/_posts/2016-12-02-come-on-git.markdown

 hint: See the ‘Note about fast-forwards’ in ‘git push — help’ for details.
 ```

 Then you do a git pull origin master but you end up with a merge conflict or two.
 Or it creates a merge commit and you were told merge commits aren’t good.
-Or you follow the above message like a good developer and then you get:
+Or you follow the above message like a good developer and then you get

 ```
 ↳ git pull origin master